ungoogled-software/ungoogled-chromium-archlinux/README.md

 Alternatively, [get builds from the Contributor Binaries website](//ungoogled-software.github.io/ungoogled-chromium-binaries/).

-**Source Code**: Use the tags.
-The branches are for development and may not be stable.
+**Source Code**: It is recommended to use a tag.
+You may also use `master`, but it is for development and may not be stable.

 ## Building